cgodinez1271/floodio/README.md

 The '.jtl' file can be used in 2 ways:

-1. load the file into JMeter GUI to visualize the results using any of the graphing listeners.
+1. load the file into JMeter GUI to visualize the results using any of the graphing listeners
-2. create the HTML report,
+2. create the HTML report

 ## Note